nateware/nateware-blog/_posts/2012-12-01-replacing-macbook-pro-hard-drive-with-an-ssd.md

    This is required for OSX Lion, Mountain Lion, or later, or if you're using FileVault (disk encryption).

 Both should be the default type of "Mac OSX Extended (Journaled)".
+It's important that the "Recovery HD" partition be second, because of restrictions on how Lion/Mountain Lion can and can't resize boot partitions.

 ### Step 6: Clone the Drive